-For example, if an employee sues you after getting into an accident on the way to or home from a job site.
-Or if there’s a fire in the building that gutted your office.
-Any potential calamity could cripple or wipe out your staffing agency.
+Any potential calamity could cripple or wipe out your staffing agency if you don’t have insurance.
+For example, if an employee sues you after getting into an accident on the way to or home from a job site, or if there’s a fire in the building that gutted your office, it might be impossible to recover financially.
 Be prepared.

 Before you send your employees to any job site, make sure these agreements are in place.
 These outline all the services your staffing agency and employees will provide to the client company with whom you will be working.